 What can we take away from this?
 Well, given the solid preliminary readings on retail store sales, having a bullish bias tomorrow is a reasonable stance to have.

-Another option is to go with the direction of the initial move.
-Set up orders for both directions prior the release and quickly cancel one once one of your orders get triggered.
+Another option is to go in the direction of the initial move.
+Set up orders for both directions prior to the release and quickly cancel one once one of your orders gets triggered.
 Be careful though, as you could experience slippage.